 Mirror Lockup – OFF/ON.
 I set this when shooting any sort of long exposure shots when I’m locked down on the tripod and want to do everything possible to minimize camera shake.
 Using LiveView also achieves this useful step in ensuring sharp photos.

 Color Space – AdobeRGB.
 AdobeRGB is a much larger color space than sRGB.
 Want to know if you’re shooting in AdobeRGB or sRGB, just check the prefix of your photo files.
 IMG_ = sRGB. _MG_ = AdobeRGB.
 Just make sure you also setup your Lightroom and other photo editing software to also use the same color space.
+Update Note: this only affects JPG!
+If you’re shooting in RAW (see that very first point) it’s your RAW converter that will determine the color space.
+It took me quite a while to learn this, but I still set every camera I buy up to shoot in AdobeRGB anyways.

 Grid Display – 3×3+diag – this is the grid shown on the LCD screen in LiveView.
 3×3 will display the rule-of-thirds, I’ve recently added the diagonals to the display which gives an additional visual guide.